Financial-Times/origami/README.md

 }
 ```

-###### tracking.socialMention
+##### tracking.socialMention
 A user sent a social mention through a comment.
-Arguments of the handler: siteId, eventData, where eventData has the following structure:
+Event detail data: siteId, eventData, where eventData has the following structure:

 ```javascript
 {